 The tools used in assessments are standardised, meaning your child's performance is measured in comparison to a large group of same-aged peers across the country.
 This helps to clarify whether your child is performing as expected for their age or year level, and in which areas they may require support.

-At Future Minds, we provide comprehensive psychological assessments that not only help identify a young person’s unique strengths and challenges, but also offer clear, practical recommendations to guide supports both at school and at home.
-Our assessments are designed to inform intervention planning and can be used as supportive evidence when applying for educational supports, including applications under the Disability Inclusion program in Victoria.
-We work closely with families, educators, and other professionals to ensure that each young person receives the understanding and assistance they need to thrive.
+At Future Minds Psychology, we provide comprehensive psychological assessments for children and young people across Melbourne.
+Our assessments identify a young person's unique strengths and challenges, and offer clear, practical recommendations to guide supports both at school and at home.
+We work closely with families, educators, and other professionals to ensure each young person receives the understanding and assistance they need to thrive.